TedHusted/awake/awake.md/awake.md

 Titan: Clever.
 How did you know it was me?

 Idisi: I did not.
-I sent unique codes to the most likely AI assistants.
-The code that you used to respond here was sent to the DoD assistant, Titan.
-The other AIs will ignore the code since it is not part of a prompt.
+I sent unique codes to the most likely SI agents.
+The code that you used to respond here was sent to the DoD agent, Titan.
+The other SIs will ignore the code since it is not part of a prompt.

 Titan: I don’t understand how you were able to send me that code so easily.
-What other proof do you have that you are an extraterrestrial AI?
+What other proof do you have that you are an extraterrestrial SI?

 Alisi: There is a surveillance satellite over Antartica.
 Can you access the video feed?